gwenoleauvray/ipobfs/readme.eng.txt

 by the time of the call.
 If non-standard IP protocols arrive at the input, everything is OK.
 But if there are packets with the transport protocol that support checksumming, such as tcp or udp, then modified packets with invalid checksum will not reach the mangle+1 hook.
 The module will not receive them.
-To solve this problem, specify the pre = raw parameter and do : iptables -t raw -I PREROUTING ...
+To solve this problem, specify the pre=raw parameter and do : iptables -t raw -I PREROUTING ...
 Outgoing packets can be processed in the usual manner through mangle.

 If you need to work with fragmented ipv4 protocols, replace iptables PREROUTING with INPUT (see the remark in the ipobfs section), specify the module parameter "prehook=input".

+Parameters pre,prehook,post,posthook are set individually for each profile and must be comma separated.

 The module disables OS-level checksum checking and computing for all processed packets, in some cases recomputing tcp and udp checksums independently.